 Broken and cracked tiles are dangerous tripping hazards and generally have sharp edges.
 Once you start having broken and cracked tiles the repair job becomes a little harder for the repairer.
 This is usually due to being left too long so there may not be any spares for replacement.
 If this is the case you may have to select a new tile that is a close match.
 In summary, the sooner you uncover the reasons why you have cracked, loose or missing grout the easier the repair.
 If the cause is loose tiles, the good news is – we can fix it!
 The even better news is that you won’t have to rip up your whole floor to do it.
 We can repair with the tile injection system firming up their foundation and giving new life to your tiles.

-Short answer is No – The advantage of the tile injection system is you do not need to move out of your home or business.
-You won’t even have to move your furniture out of the house (only away from the drummy tile area that needs treatment).
-Often furniture can simply be moved across the other side of the room or may not need to be moved around at all.
-We can advise on this during the free assessment period.
+The advantage of the tile injection system is you do not need to move out of your home or business.
+As a result, tile injection is a clean and easier repair process in comparison to lifting and relaying tiles.
+You won’t even have to move your furniture out of the house (only away from the drummy tile treatment area).
+For instance, furniture can be moved to the other side of the room if needed.
+In some cases your furniture may not need to be moved at all.
+However, we will be sure to advise you on this during your free assessment period.

 Yes it certainly is – much cheaper than the cost of re-tiling.
 This is because we do not need to pull everything out and start again.
 Below are some examples of what factors a tiler will have to do to repair your floors.
 As there is so much more labour intensive work involved in re-tiling, there is no doubt you will be charged accordingly.